 The parish has a Black Cat traffic flow monitoring device so has recorded a considerable amount of traffic data.
-For example, in the seven day period April 18th to 24th 2022, the total volume of traffic travelling on the A268 in both directions was 40,241 at the recording point in the middle of the village.
+For example, in the seven day period April 18th to 24th 2022 shown Figure 4.1 [over], the total volume of traffic travelling on the A268 in both directions was 40,241 at the recording point in the middle of the village.
 69% of the vehicles exceeded the 30 mph speed limit and the 85th percentile of speed westward was 35.9 mph.
 The total number of vehicles above 45mph [for both directions combined] during the period was 382.